This post is also available in: Français (French)

 The project will then leverage the data generated in the three cases above to investigate the effect of foreign interventions on the networks of alliances or conflict between violent extremist organizations in the region.
 Do foreign interventions lead armed groups to align with the side they believe has the highest chance of winning the conflict or do they reinforce internal divisions within groups?
 How should foreign powers choose between competing groups in conflict?
 Which intervention strategy is more likely to promote cooperation between warring parties while also reducing conflict?
 Without reliable answers to these questions, policy makers are forced to develop foreign policy in a partial information vacuum, which at times feeds growing public perceptions of Western states as perpetually at war with an undefined enemy.

-This project is funded as part of the 2019-2020 OECD Sahel and West Africa Club (SWAC) analytical work on Insecurities ($274,450).
+This project is funded by the OECD Sahel and West Africa Club (SWAC) as part of its annual report on securities.
 It builds on a 2017 memorandum of understanding between the University of Florida and the OECD.